TheKicker/discord-bot-alpha/README.md

 <br>

-Make a lockedsecret.py file with your bot-token.
+Make a lockedsecret.py file with your bot-token and utilities.
 Use the EXAMPLE file as a guide.
 ```
 // lockedsecret.py file

-token = "abcdefghijklmnopqrstuvwxyz1234567890"
+TOKEN = "abcdefghijklmnopqrstuvwxyz"
+GAME="Chess"
+TVSHOW="Friends"
+MUSIC="Drake"

 ```